-As one of the first airport terminal projects in the world to target LEED certification, the Living Wall demonstrates EIA’s commitment to sustainable design.
+As one of the first airport terminal projects in the world to target LEED certification, the Living Wall demonstrates YEG’s commitment to sustainable design.

 About the artwork

 The main central wall is 1,120 square feet and the left and right upper walls are 160 square feet and 140 square feet, respectively.
 This gives a total vertical green area of 1,420 square feet.